Harmonic Beats Q2 Revenue Estimates with $74M, Stock Spikes 25%

 Harmonic is also predicting video-related revenues to increase to between $87 million - $97 million in Q4 2020.

-Much of that optimism stems from a new business opportunity related to 5G deployment, the FCC mandated reclamation of C-band satellite spectrum for 5G.
+Much of that optimism stems from a new business opportunity related to 5G deployment, the FCC mandated reclamation of C0band satellite spectrum for 5G.

 Also read: SES and Harmonic Team on C-Band Transition